-If you like the look of the V8 Absolute but the price is too high, the Dyson V6 cordless vacuum range could be a good alternative.
+If you like the look of the V8 Animal but the price is too high, the V7 series (which has now replaced the Dyson V6 cordless vacuum range) could be a good alternative.

-In particular, the V6 Absolute is the best in the range for cleaning pet hair, as it comes with the most powerful direct-drive cleaner head, mini-motorised tool and a hard floor tool.
-It also has a more effective filter than other models in the V6 range, which is important if you suffer from allergies.
+In particular, the V7 Animal is the best in the range for cleaning pet hair, as it comes with the direct-drive cleaner head and mini turbo tool for upholstery.
+It also has a more effective filter than the standard V6, which is important if you suffer from allergies.

-The V6 Absolute has all the features you would expect from a Dyson cordless, including both stick and handheld modes, powerful suction and a cyclonic design that prevents suction loss.
+The V7 Animal has all the features you would expect from a Dyson cordless, including both stick and handheld modes, powerful suction and a cyclonic design that prevents suction loss.

-Quick Summary: If you want a cordless pet vacuum with a hard floor tool but don't want to pay for the V8 Absolute, the V6 Absolute is a great alternative.
+Quick Summary: If you want a cordless pet vacuum but don't want to pay for the V8 Animal, the V7 Animal is a cheaper alternative.
 While it's not quite as powerful as the V8 series, it's still one of the best vacuums for getting rid of pet hair.
-It also has excellent filtration, a hard floor tool and mini motorised attachment.
+It also has excellent filtration and a mini motorised attachment.